spec-tacles/spectacles.js/README.md

 })();
 ```

 Obviously this is intended for use across multiple separate applications, where you publish in one app and subscribe in another.
+Removing the RPC option will negate the need to explicitly call `reply`.